DerelictOrg/DerelictTheora/README.md

 */

 void main() {
-    // Load the libtheora library and its companion encoding and decoding libaries DerelictTheora.load();
+    // Load the libtheora codec library and its companion encoding and decoding libaries DerelictTheora.load();
     DerelictTheoraEnc.load();
     DerelictTheoraDec.load();